-- Animals are a large group of diverse living organisms that make up to three-quarters of all species on earth.
-With their ability to move, to respond to stimuli, respond to environmental changes and adapt to different modes of feeding defense mechanisms and reproduction, all these mechanisms are enhanced by their constituent elements in the body.
+- Animals are a large group of diverse living organisms that make up three-quarters of all species on earth.
+With their ability to move, respond to stimuli, respond to environmental changes, and adapt to different modes of feeding defense mechanisms and reproduction, all these mechanisms are enhanced by their constituent elements in the body.
 However, animals cannot manufacture their own food like plants and hence they depend on plants in one way or another.

 - All living things are made up of cells that make up their body structure.
 Some of these living things are single-celled (unicellular) and other organisms are made up of more than one cell (Multicellular).

 - A cell is the smallest (microscopic) structural-functional unit of life of an organism.
 The cells that constitute an animal are called Animal cells and those that constitute plants are known as plant cells.

 - Most cells are covered by a protective membrane known as the cell wall which gives the cells their shape and rigidity.

 - Since animal cells lack a rigid cell wall it allows them to develop a great diversity of cell types, tissues, and organs.
 The nerves and muscles are made up of specialized cells that plant cells cannot evolve to form, hence giving these nerve and muscle cells have the ability to move.

 - Animal cells come in all kinds of shapes and sizes, with their size ranging from a few millimeters to micrometers.
 The largest animal cell is the ostrich egg which has a 5-inch diameter, weighing about 1.2-1.4 kg and the smallest animal cells are neurons of about 100 microns in diameter.